-- 5.16 The competent person (pressure vessels) is defined as a person or organisation designated by the management to exercise certain legal responsibilities with regard to the written scheme of examination of any pressure vessel associated with a sterilizer described in the Pressure Systems and Transportable Gas Containers Regulations 1989.
-The shorter term "competent person" is used in this SHTM. - 5.17 The competent person should not be the user, nor any of the other key personnel associated with the sterilizer in question. - 5.18 The following guidance on the qualifications of the competent person is based on the HSC Approved Code of Practice, Safety of pressure systems: - a. where required to draw up or certify schemes of examination, the competent person should be qualified at least to technician engineer level, with adequate relevant experience and knowledge of the law, codes of practice, examination and inspection techniques and understanding of the effects of operation for the pressure vessel concerned.
-He or she must have established access to basic design and plant operation advice, materials engineering and non-destructive testing facilities.
-The competent person must have sufficient organisation to ensure a reasonable data storage and retrieval system with ready access to relevant law, technical standards and codes; - b. where required to carry out examinations, the competent person should have sufficient practical and theoretical knowledge and actual experience of the type of pressure vessel which is to be examined to enable defects or weaknesses to be detected and their importance in relation to the integrity and safety of the sterilizer to be assessed.

-- 5.19 The principal duties of the competent person under the regulations are as follows (they need not all be exercised by the same individual): - a. advising on the scope of the written scheme of examination; - b. drawing up the written scheme of examination or certifying the scheme as being suitable; - c. carrying out examinations in accordance with the written scheme, assessing the results and reviewing the written scheme for its suitability. - 5.20 Most insurance companies maintain a technical division able to advise on appointing a competent person.
+- 5.16 The competent person (pressure vessels) is defined as a person or organisation designated by the management to exercise certain legal responsibilities with regard to the written scheme of examination of any pressure vessel associated with a sterilizer described in the Pressure Systems Safety Regulations 2000.
+The shorter term "competent person" is used in this SHTM. - 5.17 The competent person should not be the user, nor any of the other key personnel associated with the sterilizer in question. - 5.18 The HSC Approved Code of Practice, 'Safety of pressure systems' requires the competent person to have the necessary expertise, knowledge and experience for the system in question. - 5.19 The principal duties of the competent person under the regulations are as follows (they need not all be exercised by the same individual): - a. advising on the scope of the written scheme of examination; - b. drawing up the written scheme of examination or certifying the scheme as being suitable; - c. carrying out examinations in accordance with the written scheme, assessing the results and reviewing the written scheme for its suitability. - 5.20 Most insurance companies maintain a technical division able to advise on appointing a competent person.
 The authorised person (sterilizers) will also be able to provide advice. - 5.21 Further information about the written scheme of examination will be found in Part 4 of this SHTM.